lucee/lucee-docs/docs/04.guides/08.lucee-5/01.extensions/page.md

 This means that creating an extension for Lucee 5 is as simple as adding the stuff you need into certain folders, zipping it up and letting Lucee take care of the rest.

 ## OSGi Support ##
 The "OSGi support" means that Lucee makes sure that the jars you install are OSGi bundles and if they are not it converts them to OSGi bundles on the fly.

+**Please note:** This only applies to JARs that are bundled with extensions and is not 100% guaranteed to work everytime.
+It is best practice for you to convert any JARs to OSGi before hand.
+Also, this automatic conversion to OSGi only occurs for JARs that come with an extension and not for JARs dropped into the Lucee bundles directory.

 ## But what if I have to define / check preconditions / relations? ##
 Every extension also needs a "META-INF/Manifest.mf" file, where you need to define certain settings, the following example is the content from the manifest file for the MongoDB extension: